 In Orillia, Canada, Since 1971

-Proudly Canadian, serving Ontario, Newfoundland, Northwest Territories and the Yukon, The Scoreboard Man has been in the scoreboard and display business for over 40 years.
+Proudly Canadian, serving Ontario, Newfoundland and Labrador, The Northern Territories, Nunavut and the Yukon, The Scoreboard Man has been in the scoreboard and display business since 1971.
 The Scoreboard Man offers complete turn-key packages, including consulting services, for the supply and installations of electronic scoreboards for all sporting events, video systems, electronic message centres, scoring tables and advertising panels.
 We also offer custom metal mesh protective cages, custom corner mounting systems, installations and on-site service for all of our products.
 The Scoreboard Man’s very own protective cages are designed to wrap-around protecting your scoreboard from all angles and sides.

 About Nevco, Inc.